Free Reports FAQ

 Most astrology software is mathematically accurate.
 As such, when there are discrepancies between programs, it’s usually due to different time zone offsets used (most frequently, it’s an hour’s difference).
 When time zones are different, you’ll see the biggest change in the Ascendant, so that’s the first place to look.

 It’s important to note that the current time zone for a location is not relevant since it’s the time zone offset that was in effect at the time, date, and year a person was born that is what we need.
 There are several places to look up or research historical time zones.
 There is a tool on our site here: Time Zone lookup.
 You can also find some historical data at Time and Date.
-The history of Daylight Savings Time is complicated.
+The history of Daylight Savings Time is complicated, however.
 Laws to standardize it only passed in the US, for example, in 1966, and before then, it was chaotic.
+Even the internet’s best time zone lookup tools don’t have all the data for time zones before 1967.
 The accuracy of historical time zones is strongest for birthdates from 1970 forward.

 There is a Profile Number but no PIN.
 What is my PIN?

 As stated on the pages in the free reports section, it’s important not to rely on the site saving your data.
 A semi-account system (not full) is currently in place for the convenience of people using the Free Reports section.
 This way, people don’t have to constantly re-enter birth data, which was the case for many years before I changed over to the new system in 2016.
 However, this is not a full account system — we don’t ask for email addresses or information to identify your charts.
 Instead, your session is assigned a profile ID and PIN through a cookie and if you clear your cookies, there is no way of retrieving your saved chart data unless you noted down both your profile ID and PIN with which you can sign in.
 Otherwise, the data is inaccessible.